MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/guides/new.md

 This solution version includes minor fixes and improvements.

 > [!IMPORTANT]
-> Guides Dataverse solution version 900.0.1.1 is compatible with Guides 800 solutions.
-If you updated to the 900.0.0.1 solution and updated the PC and HoloLens apps, you just need to update to the new 900.0.1.1 solution.
-Guides 901.x, scheduled to be released in December 2023, is a foundational change and won't be compatible with Guides 800 solutions.
-If you choose not to update the solution and remain on the version 800 solution and compatible versions of the PC and HoloLens apps, there's no impact.
+> If you updated to the Guides Dataverse solution version 900.0.0.1 and updated the PC and HoloLens apps, you just need to update to the new 900.0.1.1 solution.
+If you chose not to update to the 900 solution and remain on the 800 version solution and compatible versions of the PC and HoloLens apps, there's no impact.
 >
 > Work with your IT admin to schedule installation updates or <a href="/dynamics365/mixed-reality/guides/upgrade" target="_blank">see instructions for updating the solution</a>.
 You can also [learn more about which solutions work with which applications](admin-apps-solution-compatibility.md).

 ## October 17, 2023